Skip to main content

 The chunks approach makes your content flexible.
 You will not be restrained by the boundaries of blobs.

-With extended taxonomy, content types, user roles and some really powerful modules like Views, Panels, Rules, Token, Webform, Field API and many others; and with Drupal 8 using Views for system pages including the frontpage, and now having blocks, profiles, comments and the site contact form to be fieldable entities, you have enormous site building power to draw on.
+With extended taxonomy, content types, user roles and some really powerful modules, like Views, Layout Builder, ECA, Token, Webform, Field API and many others; and with modern Drupal using Views for system pages including the front-page, and now having blocks, profiles, comments to be field-able entities, you have enormous site building power to draw on.

-Drupal provides fine-grained content and user permissions that give so much control in site management.
+Drupal provides fine-grained content and user permissions that give so much control over site management.

 3) The Drupal API, Modules, Hooks, Events and the Plugin System

 Drupal is a hybrid between a standard CMS and a very progressive Framework.
 With Drupal's implementation of hooks and callbacks through clever function naming convention, it hands the raw power of customization to its community.
-Drupal modules interact with each other through hooks and exposed APIs thereby providing a powerful architecture that offers an extremely flexible system because as a developer you can further extend available modules because of a unified coding standards, you will also find that many popular modules have lots of sub modules being other contributors extending the functionalities of existing modules.
+Drupal modules interact with each other through hooks and exposed APIs thereby providing a powerful architecture that offers an extremely flexible system because, as a developer, you can further extend available modules because of unified coding standards.
+You will also find that many popular modules have lots of sub modules being other contributors extending the functionalities of existing modules.

-Drupal 8 introduces the Events and Plugin systems.
+Drupal 8 introduced the Events and Plugin systems.
 In Drupal 7, hooks were extensively used to alter or extend Drupal core and contributed modules.
 By using the Drupal hooks system, you can extend and alter functionality in your own custom module, or theme.
-Hooks still exist in Drupal 8 but a good number have been replaced with events.
-Events are essentially the object oriented way of doing hooks.
+Hooks still exist in modern Drupal but a good number have been replaced with events.
+Events are essentially the object-oriented way of implementing hooks.
 The event system is built on the Symfony event dispatcher component.

 The new Plugin system is a unified way of implementing pluggable components with a common API, the Plugin API.
-Plugins in D8 are small pieces of functionality that are swappable.
+Plugins in modern Drupal are small pieces of functionality that are swappable.
 This has replaced Drupal 7's hook based system of defining such functionality.
-The plugin types provided by D8 core are Blocks, Field formatters, Views plugins, Conditions and Migrate source.
+The plugin types provided by modern Drupal core are Blocks, Field formatters, Views plugins, Conditions and Migrate source.

 4) Security and Scalability